Critical phenomena in higher curvature charged AdS black holes

-Since we are considering third order LBI-AdS black hole, we shall restrict ourselves in the seven dimensional space-time ($ n+1=7 $).
-Moreover, the Lagrangian of (2) is the most general Lagrangian in seven space-time dimensions that produces the second order field equations\cite{Deh1}.
-One can show that in the special case $ \alpha_{3}=2\alpha_{2}^{2}=\frac{\alpha^{2}}{72} $, the metric function $ f(r) $ of (4) may be expressed as\cite{Deh3},
+\right. $\\ and $ k $ determines the structure of the black hole horizon\footnote{$ k=+1(spherical),-1(hyperbolic),0(planar) $}.
+At this point of discussion it must be mentioned that the Lagrangian of eq.\eqref{eq2.2} is the most general Lagrangian in seven space-time dimensions that produces the second order field equations\cite{Deh1}.
+Thus, We shall restrict ourselves in the seven space-time dimensions.

+The equation of motion for the electromagnetic field for this ($6+1$)-dimensional space-time can be obtained by varying the action (eq.\eqref{eq2.2}) with respect to the gauge field $A_{\mu}$.
+This results the following\cite{Deh3}: